-The metal injection moulding method is difficult to compare to the other described methods, since it is no casting method.
+The metal injection molding method is difficult to compare to the other described methods, since it is no casting method.
 The final characteristics of the part getting defined in a sintering process.

 The basic material for this method is a mixture of metal powder and a binder on a polymer base.
 This mixture is the feedstock of the MIM process.
-For the actual production process the pelletized or granulated mixture gets filled in an injection moulding machine.
+For the actual production process the pelletized or granulated mixture gets filled in an injection molding machine.
 There it gets transported, heated and compacted with a doubled worm gear.
 That is why the binder part of the mixture melts.
-A thick mass with metallic particles gets casted in an injection mould afterwards.
-Then the polymer cools down and an instable green body gets out of the mould.
+A thick mass with metallic particles gets casted in an injection mold afterwards.
+Then the polymer cools down and an instable green body gets out of the mold.

 Now the green body has to lose all the binder material.
 Therefore the green body gets in an oven or in solution bath.
 That depends on the type of binder, but the most common way to do it nowadays is the oven.
 The reason is that you do not have to move the green body for the next step of the process.
 The sintering takes place in the oven as well, you just have to change the parameters of the oven.
 Afterwards the part losing the remaining binder material, gets in its final shape and mechanic characteristics.
 Only through the sintering the metal powder particles of the part bind together.

-In the following the process of the metal injection moulding (MIM) method is shown step by step:
+In the following the process of the metal injection molding (MIM) method is shown step by step: